 o When receiving the next bike will pay a small fee for delivery

-· The customer may cancel the agreement immediately by returning the bike, returns should be sent on a signed for basis using the box the bike is originally provided in.
-The Bike Club Ltd can arrange for the collection of a bike.
-The cancellation fee is £20.
+· The customer may cancel the agreement immediately by returning the bike, returns should be sent on a signed for basis using the box the bike is originally provided in. the Bike Club Ltd will arrange for the collection of the bike for a set fee.
+This fee is currently £25 (11 July 2019) but may be set to increase with increasing courier costs.

 · The customer will be liable for any damage caused to the bike which falls outside of reasonable use (“extraordinary damage”) as deemed by TBC